mfreed7/xslt_polyfill/README.md

 ## Building

-The build assumes several tools such as emscripten and make.
+The build assumes several tools such as `emscripten` and `make`.
 But the entire polyfill can be built with one command:

 ```